 Android version support for the Pixel 2 and Pixel 2 XL will end alongside security updates in October 2020.

-The Pixel 3 and Pixel 3 XL will get software updates until October 2021 making them the best choice for those that love holding onto their phone for three years or more.
+The Pixel 3 and Pixel 3 XL will get software updates until October 2021 making them a solid choice for those who love holding onto a phone for multiple years.

 Pixel devices are also first to milestone Android upgrades from Google.
 For instance, Pixel phones were the first to Android 8.1 Oreo.
-That update rolled out in December, 2017.
+Devices from Android OEMs often lag behind.